Annual Review Competence Progression

 The final ARCP panel at the end of training will make a recommendation on the award of a Certificate of Completion of Training (CCT).
 This recommendation will be based upon evidence that the GPStR has covered the GP curriculum, including satisfactory workplace based assessments, the completion of all components of the MRCGP exam and reports submitted by both their Educational and Clinical Supervisors.
 The Panel Chair will sign off the ARCP form for approval by the RCGP.

-Gold Guide requires that your Clinical Supervisor and Educational Supervisor reports are completed at least 2 weeks before the ARCP date.
+Clinical Supervisor and Educational Supervisor reports should be completed at least 2 weeks before the ARCP date.

 It is possible to define the requirements for the WPBA and associated evidence that are expected of all GPSTRS and link these back to the authority which has defined them.
 However it is important to note that only looking at the requirements but not at advised Good Practice both in the document attached here and elsewhere on the Y&H website may result in a higher risk of the portfolio being found to be missing important evidence of training progression.

 Revalidation is the General Medical Council’s new way of regulating licensed doctors.
-As a Doctor in training in Yorkshire and the Humber, your Responsible Officer (RO) is Mr David Wilkinson the Postgraduate Dean.
-The RO makes his recommendation about revalidation based on your participation in the Annual Review of Competence Progression (ARCP) process..
+As a Doctor in training in Yorkshire and the Humber, your Responsible Officer (RO) is Jon Cooper the Postgraduate Dean.
+The RO makes his recommendation about revalidation based on your participation in the Annual Review of Competence Progression (ARCP) process.
 The Form R has 2 parts, Part A which is completed upon initial registration for a training programme and Part B which is completed annually.

 Doctors in training must complete a Form R Part B ahead of their Annual Review of Competence Progression (ARCP), this is essential as it:

 - Ensures the doctor is registered on the Health Education England working across Yorkshire and the Humber database